sumeer1/stDiff/README.md

  Summary
  -------
-* SpatialDiffusion is a python based denoising diffusion probablistic model that is designed for in silico generation and interpolation of spatial transcriptomics data.
+* SpatialDiffusion is a denoising diffusion probablistic model that is designed for in silico generation and interpolation of spatial transcriptomics data.
 * SpatialDiffusion performs this by learning via a forward noise process and reverse diffusion process via a neural network.

 SpatialDiffusion Workflow